eddenk/Codepathweek7/README.md

 Time spent: Approx 7 hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document vulnerabilities affecting an old version of WordPress

 ## Pentesting Report

-Exploit 1: “Upload Same Origin Method Execution”
+**Exploit 1: “Upload Same Origin Method Execution”**
 -	[x] Summary: Attacking the system via a user clicking on a malicious comment that alerts the user.
 This click was led the user to involuntarily installing a plug-in on their system.
     -	Vulnerability type: XSS
     -	Tested in version: 4.5.1